 About Me

 I’m a senior research scientist at Cohere for Labs, where I conduct research on large language models, centered around multilinguality, reinforcement learning, and evaluation.
-Previously I worked at Google Research, Montreal, with a focus on machine translation.
+I am also an associate industry member at MILA.
+I am based in Canada, in the suburbs of Montreal.
+Previously I worked at Google Translate (Research), Montreal, with a focus on machine translation.
 Very broadly speaking, I am interested in the intersection of natural language processing (NLP) and machine learning, especially where multiple languages come into play.
+I obtained my PhD from Heidelberg University, Germany, under supervision of Prof. Stefan Riezler at the StatNLP group.

-🎯My long-term goal for NLP research is to make it more accessible, along multiple dimensions:
+🎯 My long-term goal for NLP research is to make it more accessible and inclusive, along multiple dimensions:

-⏳ Last updated: 23 July 2025.
-If there’s no recent news below, it probably means I was busy doing more important things.
+⏳ Last updated: 2 Nov 2025.
+If there’s no recent news below, it means I have been too busy with life and research.

 News